franciscovfonseca/Securing-SOC-Environment/README.md

 <br>

-If we click on the Dashboard -> and then on “Recommendations” -> it’ll show us all the things that are contributing to:
+Then we can click on the **Recommendations** blade on the left side:

 <br>